Issue is available for downloading in PDF format. Download >>

 The article is devoted to clarifying the life cycle model in relation to organizations that are at the stage of bureaucratization.
 It is assumed that each division of the company has its own cycle, which is different from the cycle of the main production.
 This approach allows us to classify the divisions of the company according to the degree of correlation of their cycles with the cycles of the main production.

-The object of the research is the activity of Irkutsk Oil Company LLC, which is the leader in the segment of independent oil producing companies in Russia.
-Research interest is the story of its successful development, which fits well with the model of the life cycle.
-The current difficulties associated with the clear threat of degradation of its existing management system require new non-standard measures.
 In the S-shaped curve of the life cycle of the organization can be distinguished downward and upward phase.
 The reason for the downward phase is the inconsistency of the firm’s internal dynamism with the requirements of the changing external environment.
 The lack of dynamism and flexibility, in turn, is caused by the domination of one of the functional divisions, which gained administrative advantage and redistributes the rights and resources of the company in its favor.
 As a result, all processes are bureaucratized and «solidified», the overspecialization of units gradually blocks internal mobilization opportunities.

 The article proposes indirect indicators that may signal an approaching crisis, described by the downward phase in the organization’s life cycle model.
 Some of these indicators can be quantified, which opens up the possibility of a proactive policy for the founders and the board of directors.